Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments

 For LSND, PS191, NOMAD, and CHARM cases, we obtain bound curves by rescaling the bounds of U(1)$_{B-L}$ case~\cite{Bauer:2018onh}.
 Then the upper bound on $\{m_{Z'}^{}, g_X^{} \}$ plane is approximately scaled applying~\cite{Ilten:2018crw,Chakraborty:2021apc}

 where $\tau_{Z'}^{}$ is the lifetime of the $Z'$, and $g_{B-L}^{}$ denotes the gauge coupling in the U(1)$_{B-L}$ case.
 The lower bound is scaled by

 where $\tilde \tau$ is lifetime with gauge coupling being unity and $Z'$ is produced via meson decay with $M = \pi^0$ for LSND, PS191, and MONAD, and $M = \eta$ for CHARM.
-Here, meson decay branching ratio is estimated using the method given in Ref.~\cite{Ilten:2018crw}.
+Here, the branching ratio of meson decay is estimated using the method given in Ref.~\cite{Ilten:2018crw}.